tarwn/lessthandot-hugo/blogs/content/posts/2012-05-17-don-t-put-a-return.md

 GO
 ```

-Now, you won&#8217;t get an error or a hanging transaction.
+Now, you won't get an error or a hanging transaction.
 Run it again

 sql
 DECLARE @id int